 There was a case where the marketing team wanted to use the Service Desk ticket creation process, but due to the size of the marketing team, the cost of running Service Desk agents for about 20-30 people was quite high with Jira.

 As a solution, they managed to synchronize different types of projects with Exalate and they were able to save that money on agents because they now could use normal Jira accounts for marketing team members while maintaining the ability to use the Service Desk reporting solution.

-In the DevOps case, Exalate is configured to connect commercial projects to their Jira Service Desk.
+In the DevOps case, Exalate is configured to connect commercial projects to their Jira Service Management.
 So whenever there’s a “DevOps synchronization” label, Exalate would pick it up as a trigger and create a synchronized reflection of that ticket on the Service Desk.
 Teams can then sync the flows using Exalate even if the workflows themselves are different.
 And afterward, the right people can take care of the tickets’ estimation, assignment, and execution.

 There’s also the possibility to configure the fields that need to be synced, so the commercial projects and the DevOps teams are always collaborating smoothly and are kept up-to-date when it comes to their workflows and their tasks.

 The DevOps team has benefited greatly from this.
 There has been an increase in the number of tickets the DevOps team is handling because they don't need to spend time on looking for appropriate commercial projects in the Jira environment to connect the executed work to.
 They have everything in one place thanks to Exalate that keeps everything in sync.

 And what does stand out as the most prominent feature of the solution?
 We asked Piotr.

 Netguru is also thinking about rolling out its Exalate network in the future in case there is a need to integrate their systems with external teams and other companies, as Exalate can easily support such use cases.